zpizzuti03/digital-clock-project/README.md

 # digital-clock-project

+Requirements:

-In order to run this project, install the following:
+To build and run this project, you need:

+- GCC (C compiler)
+- GNU Make
+- ncurses development libraries

+On Debian/Ubuntu-based Linux systems, install them with:

+`sudo apt install gcc`
+`sudo apt install make`
 `sudo apt install libncurses-dev`

 Clone the files from the repo: